 Further developing and refining personalized cell therapy

 Persomed further builds on the vaccine which has already been developed to the needs of individual patients with advanced colorectal cancer.
 Through the ICON project, the cell therapy is further developed and refined towards an effective, safe, affordable vaccine which can be produced on a larger scale following a standardized approach.
 It concerns the development of a personalized vaccine platform for the treatment of different cancer types.

-2024: official registration for widespread use
+Pathway to official registration for widespread use

 One project, four pairs of shoulders